Morning Sickness is something I worried about when I found out I was pregnant!

 I remember that I would get nauseous in the morning as I got ready for work but no vomiting.
 Around lunchtime, I would throw up.

-I was embarrassed at work because it was a small little office, and anyone could hear that I was throwing up.
+I was embarrassed at work because it was a small little office, and everyone could hear that I was throwing up.

 I would also throw up once I got home from work at around 5:30 pm-6 pm.